Colored Diamonds

 FAQs:

-1. How are fancy colored diamonds graded?
+1. How are Colored diamonds graded?

 Fancy colored diamonds are graded using the GIA’s color grading system, which assesses the diamond’s hue, tone, and saturation.
 The more intense the color, the higher the rating, and the higher the price.